ckdake/automation/README.md

 ### TODO

-- [ ] implement "global" and "regional" and "-config" pattern
 - [ ] implement "automation:prod" pattern of docker container to run jobs
 - [ ] implement Application/Environment tagging, including in modules
 - [ ] implement SSO into AWS from somewhere